Learning Similarity Metrics for Volumetric Simulations with Multiscale CNNs: Data Set Details

+Note that $\nu$ was multiplied by $0.1$ for \texttt{Bur}.
+The remaining velocity and force components $u^y(\vp)$, $u^z(\vp)$, $f^y(\vp)$, and $f^z(\vp)$ and corresponding parameters are omitted for brevity here, since they follow the same initialization pattern as $u^x(\vp)$ and $f^x(\vp)$.
+Tab.~\ref{tab: simulated data details} shows the function parameters that were varied, by using the random initializations and adjusting one of them in linear steps to create a sequence.
 The main difference between the Advection-Diffusion training data and the test set is the method of noise integration: For \texttt{Adv} it is integrated into the simulation velocity, while for \texttt{AdvD} it is added to the density field instead.
 The amount of noise added to the velocity for \texttt{Bur} and \texttt{Adv} and to the density for \texttt{AdvD} was varied in isolation as well.